csl-ugent/ESSS/README.md

 The instructions for running each benchmark are provided in the `evaluation/benchmark-instructions` directory.
 To run one of the benchmarks, execute the corresponding script in the `evaluation` directory (as described in the above repository structure overview).

+## Tool evaluation

+To ease the evaluation, we provided for each benchmark a run script to run the tool.
+These can be found in `/home/evaluation/ESSS/evaluation`:
+  * `run-my-openssl.sh`
+  * `run-my-openssh.sh`
+  * `run-my-php.sh`
+  * `run-my-zlib.sh`
+  * `run-my-libpng.sh`
+  * `run-my-freetype.sh`
+  * `run-my-libwebp.sh`

+## License

+This tool is based on the [Crix](https://github.com/umnsec/crix) tool from the University of Minnesota.
+In particular, we reuse the MLTA component of Crix ESSS is distributed under the same license.

 ## More details